AresMUSH/aresmush.com/tutorials/install/digital-ocean.md

 5. Select an SSH key for logging in (if you don't know what that is, just select the password option) and any other options desired.
 6. Do **NOT** enable IPv6; Ares does not support dual IP versions, and many PCs can still only access v4.

+## Getting a Host Name

+You can host a game using the raw IP address, but most games will want a domain name.
+See [Getting a Hostname]({{site.baseurl}}/tutorials/install/getting-a-hostname.html) if if you want to request a `yourgame.aresmush.com` subdomain or set up a custom domain.

+{% note %}
+If using a domain name, make sure it's set up before continuing with the installation.
+The game won't be able to run until the hostname is recognized.
+{% endnote %}

 ## Connect to the Server Shell

 To connect to your game, you will use the IP address/host name and a tool that supports Secure Shell (SSH) connections: